iliyalb/bluej-fox-rabbit/README.md

 This is the first version of the simulation.
 This version does not use inheritance.

-How to start:
+## How to use
-    Create a Simulator object.
+    Create a Simulator object inside Bluej.
     Then call one of:
         + simulateOneStep - for a single step.
         + simulate - and supply a number (say 10) for that many steps.
         + runLongSimulation - for a simulation of 500 steps.
+Or use the release version `foxes-and-rabbits-graph.jar` file.